Sarkutz/dotfiles/README.rst

-If there is any problem reported for Python, setup Python2 and Python3, as follows (there are already done when you checkout this repo and run :file:`setup-folders.sh`):
+If there is any problem reported for Python, setup Python2 and Python3, as follows (these are already done when you checkout this repo and run :file:`setup-folders.sh`):

 - Create a separate virtualenv and install ``pynvim``.